What does StAR do?

 Does StAR become involved in cases against sitting politicians?

 StAR supports national authorities in the implementation of their asset recovery programs.
 The decision as to whether to prosecute elected officials and seek to recover the proceeds of this corruption lies with the national authorities.
 Prosecution of elected officials may present challenges where these officials enjoy immunity.
 However, immunity can be waived, allowing prosecution either at home or abroad.
 Furthermore, immunity will often not extend to property registered in the names of third parties.
 In some jurisdictions it may be possible to pursue asset recovery without a parallel prosecution or conviction of the official.

 How long does it usually take to resolve asset recovery cases?

 Asset recovery is a lengthy legal process that may take up to six years from the launch of investigations to the judgment confiscating and returning the stolen assets.
 However, there are cases that last much longer.
-The "value chain" of asset recovery highlights the various steps necessary for successful return of assets and how StAR can assit stakeholders.

 What is being done to ensure that recovered assets are not just siphoned off again through corrupt acts?

 The use of returned assets is the sovereign decision of the country that recovers its stolen property.
 Countries that have embraced a policy of openness and transparency in the design of the arrangements for the management of returned assets have benefited from this approach.
 Countries that have put in place specific mechanisms for the management of returned assets include Philippines, Peru and Nigeria.
 StAR and the World Bank Group advise on and assist national authorities, where requested by them, with the management of returned assets.